Sam Savage: Life and work

 Samuel Phillips Savage was born in 1940 in Camden, South Carolina.
 His father, Henry Savage Jr., a lawyer by profession, was also an author, publishing several books of history and natural history.
-Savage graduated from Yale University in 1968.
+Savage graduated from Yale University in 1968 and was awarded the Warren Memorial High Scholarship Prize for "the B.A. candidate with highest scholastic rank."
 He subsequently studied philosophy at Yale and at the University of Heidelberg, Germany, receiving a Ph.D. from Yale University, with a dissertation on the political thought of Thomas Hobbes.
 He also taught at Yale, in his words "briefly and unhappily."

 Prior to attending Yale he was poetry editor of Reflections, a small literary magazine published in Chapel Hill, North Carolina, in the early 1960s, and was active in the Civil Rights Movement.
 After leaving Yale, Savage spent several years in France.
 He returned to South Carolina in 1980, settling in the small coastal village of McClellanville.
 In 2004 he moved to Madison, Wisconsin.
 Before writing, he worked as a bicycle mechanic, carpenter, crab fisherman, and letterpress printer.

 He married Nora Manheim, daughter of the noted literary translator Ralph Manheim.
 They had two children.
 Savage also had a son by a previous marriage.

 Savage was the author of six novels.
 The first was a novel in verse, The Criminal Life of Effie O., published in 2005 and described as a "children's book for adults".
 It was illustrated by Virginia Beverley (Savage).
 In 2006, Savage published Firmin: Adventures of a Metropolitan Lowlife, a darkly humorous story about a bookstore rat in difficult times.
 In 2007 the Spanish publishing house Seix Barral purchased the world rights to Firmin, including English-language rights.
 The novel subsequently became a bestseller in Europe and has been translated into more than a dozen languages.